edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/nv10085 right width=60% seq=2

 Edison also used the term bug to describe problems with other telegraph systems.
-While working on his acoustic transfer telegraph Edison wrote
+While working on his acoustic transfer telegraph Edison wrote:

 > Exhibit D shews same with Phila on= These shew where the mysterious bug was: the device for "Earthing" the wire on the low forks was a failure while that on the multiple is a success= Now this explains why all my rinkles failed